marcelo-kodaira/My-Agenda/my-app/README.md

 ### `yarn`

-Install the dependencies of the project
+Install all dependencies of the project

 ### `yarn start`